cosmos/ibc-go/docs/ibc/proto-docs.md

-<a name="ibc.applications.fee.v1.QueryAckFeeResponse"></a>
+<a name="ibc.applications.fee.v1.QueryFeesResponse"></a>

-### QueryAckFeeResponse
+### QueryFeesResponse
-QueryAckFeeResponse is the response type for the AckFee RPC
+QueryFeeResponse is the response type for the ReceiveFee RPC

 | Field | Type | Label | Description |